OpenBB-finance/OpenBB/gamestonk_terminal/log_collection.md

 - Which are the most used features
 - Are they bugs/crashes on certain configuration (OS, python version...)

-Knowing that we can focus part of our engeneering effort on most common use cases.
+Knowing that we can focus part of our engineering effort on most common use cases.

 **ISSUE**